tms-ninja/geometrical-ray-tracing/README.md

  - Circular arc boundary at which refraction occurs

 It also allows for so-called complex components such as lenses that are composed of pre-defined sub-components.
 These can be defined within Python without needing to write any C++/Cython, so long as they are ultimately only composed of the five elements above.

+## Build Instructions
+The program can be built by running `python setup.py build_ext`, adding the `--inplace` flag to install locally if desired.